Species conservation & research

 Mangroves

-In a 2019 study, we investigated the condition of mangroves in Menabe.
-The study applies a rapid assessment tool for mangrove degradation, initially developed for mangroves in Myanmar, to Madagascar’s mangroves.
-Our results show the broad applicability of the method in the mangroves of the Indian Ocean.
+In a 2019 study, we examined the condition of mangroves in Menabe.
+The study applies a rapid assessment tool for mangrove degradation, originally developed for mangroves in Myanmar, to the mangroves of Madagascar.
+Our results demonstrate the broad applicability of the method in Indian Ocean mangroves.

 Partners & Supporters